treazzy/treazzy/README.md

-- 👋 Hi, I’m @treazzy
+👋 Hi, I’m Sifundo Melusi Dube
-- 👀 I’m interested in Compputer Sciences
-- 🌱 I’m currently learning Compputer Sciences
-- 💞️ I’m looking to collaborate on ...
+👀 I’m interested in Computer Sciences and hold a Bacholer's degree of Science 🌱 I’m majoring in Mathematics and Compputer Sciences 💞️ I’m looking to collaborate on any projects, C#
-- 📫 How to reach me ...
+📫 How to reach me on my email : sifundotreazzy@gmail.com

 <!---
 treazzy/treazzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.